iModeljs-meets-AzureDT/windfarm-iot/azure-function/README.md

 ![Dataflow Diagram](../images/AzureFunction.png)

-Written in C#, the azure function serves as the mediator for all data between the IoT Hub and the iTwin Viewer.
+Written in C#, the Azure function serves as the mediator for all data between the IoT Hub and the iTwin Viewer.
 It calls three external APIs:

 1) Machine learning model, which takes parameters Blade 1/2/3 pitch angles, yaw position and wind speed and direction given from IoT to calculated the expected power output of the turbines - called in MLApi.cs.
 2) Physics model, which only takes the parameter of the wind speed given from IoT to calculate the expected power - called in PmApi.cs